consensus-shipyard/fvm-utils/README.md

+> [!IMPORTANT]
+> This repo has been archived and its code merged into https://github.com/consensus-shipyard/ipc

 # fvm-utils
 This repo contains a series of crates that serve as utils for fvm development and testing.
 Here are some simple breakdowns: